Life Changing Chocolate Pie

 Chocolate Pie Filling

-- In a medium saucepan, add 2 cups of heavy cream and place over medium heat.
-Heat just until it starts to steam, about 5 minutes.
-Do not bubble.ย
+- In a medium saucepan, add 2 CUPS of heavy cream and place over medium heat.
+Heat until it just starts to steam, stirring occasionally, about 5 minutes.
+Do not bubble otherwise the filling with not set.

 - Pour over the bowl of chocolate and let it sit for a couple minutes.
-Then whisk until smooth.
+Then whisk until smooth and all of the chocolate is melted.
 The marshmallow will appear clumpy at first, but keep whisking and it will slowly break up and dissolve into the chocolate.

 - Pour the filling through a fine mesh sieve and into the crust.
 If you have any filling that wonโt fit, pour into a container and chill for a nice little snack!

-- Tap the pan a couple times to release any air bubbles and carefully transfer to the refrigerator to chill overnight.
-If this transfer feels a little too risky, I like to let the pie rest at room temperature for about an hour to thicken so that itโs easier to carry to the fridge.ย
+- Tap the pan a couple times to release any air bubbles.
+Let the pie rest at room temperature for about 2 hours to thicken, then transfer to the refrigerator to chill overnight.ย

 - Scoop the whipped cream into a container and chill overnight as well.ย

-- Dollop the slice with a good scoop of whipped cream and shave some chocolate on top from that reserved dark chocolate square.
+- Dollop the slice with a good scoop of whipped cream and shave some chocolate on top.
 Now dig in!

 - Prep Time: 20 minutes